-Maternal substance abuse may consist of any combination of drug, chemical, alcohol, or smoking use during the pregnancy.
+Maternal substance abuse may consist of any combination of drug, chemical, alcohol, and/or tobacco use during the pregnancy.

-While in the womb, a fetus grows and develops due to the nourishment from the mother via the placenta.
+While in the womb, a fetus grows and develops due to nourishment from the mother via the placenta.
 However, along with nutrients, any toxins in the mother’s system may be delivered to the fetus.
-These toxins often cause damage to the developing fetal organs.
+These toxins may cause damage to the developing fetal organs.

 WHAT CAUSES SUBSTANCE ABUSE DURING PREGNANCY?

 Unfortunately, many women use drugs and alcohol for recreation before they know they are pregnant.
-Others continue to abuse drugs while pregnant as a result of addictions or mental problems that cannot be controlled.
+Others continue to use drugs while pregnant as a result of addictions or psychiatric problems.

 WHAT ARE THE SIGNS AND SYMPTOMS SEEN IN AN INFANT OF A SUBSTANCE-ABUSING MOTHER?

-Babies born to substance abusing mothers may have short- or long-term effects.
+Babies born to substance-abusing mothers may have short- or long-term effects.
 Short-term withdrawal symptoms vary from mild fussiness to significant issues with irritability, feeding, jitteriness, and diarrhea.
 Symptoms are different for different substances.
-The diagnosis for babies with clinical findings of withdrawal can often be confirmed with results from drug testing the baby’s urine or stool.
+The diagnosis for babies with clinical findings of withdrawal may be confirmed with results from drug testing the baby’s urine or stool.

-More significant long-term developmental problems may be seen in babies who are born with growth or various organ problems.
-Infants born to mothers who drink, even in modest amounts, may be born with the fetal alcohol syndrome, which often consists of growth problems, unusual facial features, and intellectual disability.
+More significant long-term developmental problems may be seen in babies who are born with growth failure or various organ problems.
+Infants born to mothers who drink alcohol, even in modest amounts, may be born with the fetal alcohol syndrome, which consists of growth problems, unusual facial features, and intellectual disability.
 Other drugs may cause malformations of the heart, brain, bowel, or kidneys that can have significant impact on long-term development and outcome.
 Babies who have been exposed to drugs, alcohol and/or cigarettes are at higher risk for SIDS (sudden infant death syndrome).

 WHAT IS THE TREATMENT FOR AN INFANT OF A SUBSTANCE-ABUSING MOTHER?